-NZS 5263 Part 1 deals with performance standards when gas is expected to be detected by odour.
+Part 1 of NZS 5263 deals with performance standards when gas is expected to be detected by odour.
 For example, the required documentation - such as monitoring and testing records, information exchange between parties in the supply chain - is listed, and a code compliance checklist is provided.

-18 The amount of sulphur added at normal odorant injection rates is of the order of 6 mg/scm.
+17 The amount of sulphur added at normal odorant injection rates is of the order of 6 mg/scm.

-NZS 5263 Part 2, which SM Regulation 16 requires odorised gas to comply with, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education.
+Part 2 of NZS 5263, which Regulation 16 of the SM Regulations requires odorised gas to comply, deals with odorant selection, odorant concentration, testing, supplementary odorisation, situations where odorisation is not required, emergency and contingency planning, quality assurance, and guidance/education18.

-The minimum odorant concentration in natural gas is 3 mg/m3, and the rate of dosage is to be monitored sufficiently frequently to give confidence that this is achieved.
-(NZS 5263 s2.3.1)
+The minimum odorant concentration in natural gas is 3 mg/m3, and the rate of dosage is to be monitored sufficiently frequently to give confidence that this is achieved. (s2.3.1)

 Odorant levels and concentrations are to be tested.
 Odorant levels are measured by a trained individual smelling different concentrations of gas in air, using an odorometer.
-Odorant concentrations are measured using mercaptan detector tubes or other odorant sensors.
-(NZS 5263 s2.4.2) The results of these tests are to be compared over time as a check on the adequacy of testing procedures, abnormal olfactory responses, and odorant masking.
-(NZS 5263 s2.4.4)
+Odorant concentrations are measured using mercaptan detector tubes or other odorant sensors. (s2.4.2) The results of these tests are to be compared over time as a check on the adequacy of testing procedures, abnormal olfactory responses, and odorant masking. (s2.4.4)

 Actions are suggested in the event that odorant fade or odorant masking is evident.
-These include such suggestions as increasing the rate of odorant dosage and informing customers of the risk.
-(NZS 5263 s2.4.7 & s2.4.8)
+These include such suggestions as increasing the rate of odorant dosage and informing customers of the risk. (s2.4.7 & s2.4.8)

-Odorant levels and concentrations are to be tested close to the point of injection, at gate stations at least monthly, and at points on the network where concentrations are likely to be low, at least three monthly.
-(NZS 5263 s2.4.3.1)
+Odorant levels and concentrations are to be tested close to the point of injection, at gate stations at least monthly, and at points on the network where concentrations are likely to be low, at least three monthly. (s2.4.3.1)